Listen to Black HIV in the South: How Did We Get Here?

 Family, it’s your favorite queer radio personality Anna DeShawn and this is Queer News.
 Your fav weekly news pod where race & sexuality meet politics, culture, and entertainment.

 Now if you enjoy what you hear consider joining the QCrew.
+I want to welcome Justin, our newest member of the QCrew.
 The QCrew is our Queer News community.
-Your recurring monthly will help supplement the costs of pod; podcast hosting, editing, marketing, PR, travel, etc. If you believe in the work we do.
+Your recurring monthly will help supplement t he costs of pod; podcast hosting, editing, marketing, PR, travel, etc. If you believe in the work we do.
 If you believe LGBTQ stories need to be amplified.
 If you love and respect how I report on the news and tell our stories, join the QCrew.
 A link is in the show notes.